Athos FAQs or Frequently Asked Questions

 Our train arrives in Beziers station at 14:10 on the Sunday of departure.
 Please can we be picked up early?
 Or is there somewhere we can leave our luggage or go to wait?

 We do not recommend that passengers turn up earlier than necessary at the Beziers train station if they are coming in on the Sunday.
-There is no luggage storage at this station and limited seating / no restaurant facilities.
-Trains should be booked to arrive between 15:30-16:30 and no earlier.
-In the event that your train arrival time becomes complicated and just can’t be fit into this 15:30 – 16:30, please contact us.
-We also don’t suggest trying to arrive after 14:00 for lunch anywhere in France (True!! …many restaurants in France won’t seat or serve lunch after 14:00).
+There is no luggage storage at this station and limited seating and restaurant facilities.
+Trains should be booked to arrive between 15:30-16:30.
+We don’t recommend trying to arrive in a restaurant after 14:00 for lunch (anywhere in France – not just Beziers!)
+Many restaurants in France do not seat or serve lunch after 14:00.

 We’d like to stay a night somewhere in the area pre-cruise.
 Where does Athos suggest?

-Athos recommends: Hotel Particulier, In Situ, La Villa Guy in Beziers Centre.
-All have had recent updates or renovations are are accessible to the town centre.
+Athos recommends: Hotel Particulier, In Situ, La Villa Guy in Béziers Centre.
+All have had recent updates or renovations are accessible to the town centre.
 All can be booked directly with the hotel owners themselves either on their own website or by telephone.
-If you’d like Athos to ring on your behalf to book, please email us and say the word!
+If you’d like Athos to ring on your behalf to book, please send us an email!

 My husband/wife/travel companion uses a CPAP machine at night.
 Is there an accessible bedside plug, and which adaptors will we need?

 Yes!
-There have been many CPAP machines brought onboard the Athos.
-We have silent night-time running generators for important machines like CPAPs and air-conditioning!
+Many travellers bring CPAP machines onboard the Athos.
+We have silent nighttime running generators for important machines like CPAPs and air-conditioning!
 CPAP’s can plug directly beside the beds.
-The Athos has 220v electrics throughout, which means that machines will need the european plug-end adaptor only, but not the 220-110v adaptor, that is usually part of the machine itself.
+The Athos has 220v electrics throughout, which means that machines will need the European plug-end adaptor only, but not the 220-110v adaptor, which is usually part of the machine itself.
 In 2021 we splurged and put handy multi-plug + USB adaptors by each bedside so that your devices aren’t in a mangle AND you can still plug in a CPAP if you need to.